rickb777/date/README.md

 from that package.

-The original [Good Work](https://github.com/fxtlabs/date) on which this was based was done by Fxtlabs.
+The original [Good Work](https://github.com/fxtlabs/date) on which this was based was done by Filippo Tampieri at Fxtlabs.